Introduction to Computer Science

 Textbook.

 Our book is an interdisciplinary approach to the traditional CS1 curriculum.
 We teach all of the classic elements of programming, using an "objects-in-the-middle" approach that emphasizes data abstraction.
-The book is organized around four areas of computer science: programming, machine architecture, theory, and systems.
-A key feature of the book is the manner in which we motivate each programming concept that we address by examining its impact on specific applications, taken from fields ranging from materials science to genomics to astrophysics to internet commerce.
-This approach highlights the essential idea that mathematics, science, engineering, and computing are intertwined in the modern world.
-It also both reinforces and takes advantage of students' preparation in high-school math and science as they learn programming.
+The book is organized around four areas of computer science: programming, machine architecture, theory, and systems.- Chapter 1: Elements of Programming introduces variables, assignment statements, built-in types of data, conditionals and loops, arrays, and input/output, including graphics and sound.